 "Grown for flavor and aroma, Diaspora Co. spices are guaranteed same-year harvest to ensure the highest potency and freshness.
 We partner with small, multigenerational family farms, paying them an average of 6x premium for their organically farmed, single-origin spices grown from heirloom seed.
 In a system where fair trade is a mere 15% premium, we pay what we believe to be a living wage, an investment in the kind of leadership and land stewardship that will build climate resilience and more delicious food systems.
 Through extensive testing, sourcing visits, and in collaboration with the Indian Council of Agricultural Research, we brings you the very best spices that Southeast Asia has to offer."

-Iniya Cardamom: Grown by husband & wife duo Dr. Elango & Dr. Susitra on their lush estate in the Kolli HIlls of Tamil Nadu amidst cloves, nutmeg, and pepper.
+*sold out* Iniya Cardamom: Grown by husband & wife duo Dr. Elango & Dr. Susitra on their lush estate in the Kolli HIlls of Tamil Nadu amidst cloves, nutmeg, and pepper.
 This is India's only USDA certified organic cardamom, a testament to the decades of investment and care that our doctor-farmer heroes have put in to make this high yielding Njallani variety thrive sans chemical inputs!
 Flavor notes: mint, pine, cacao, licorice.

 Guntur Sannam Chillies: Grown in accordance to the principles of zero budget natural farming on the Narne family farm in the historic chili growing region of Guntur, Andhra Pradesh.
 Brothers Hanumantharao and Satyanarayana Rao make us believe in the future of sustainable agriculture in India, as our elders, and teachers.
 Flavor notes: macademia, sumac, lemon, tomato. whole chillies, 2/5 spicy level